yihui/yihui.org/content/en/2018-02-16-career-crisis.md

 Thanks, Tareef, JJ, and Joe.

----
+Update on 2018-02-17

-**Update on 2018-02-17**: After I published this post, I received a lot of feedback in a short period of time, and I truly appreciate all your thoughts, encouragements, and care.
+:   After I published this post, I received a lot of feedback in a short period of time, and I truly appreciate all your thoughts, encouragements, and care.
 I will see if I could summarize them in the future.
 For now, I just want to clarify it to those who were concerned about my mental health issues: I'm no longer depressed.
 The years 2016 and 2017 have been fantastic, and I have mostly recovered.
 Thanks again!

 [^1]: Stephanie was the happiest graduate student in the department.
 I still miss her laughter as well as Prof Dan Nordman's.